PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 an error if the key is not present in the dictionary.
 See methods ``has_key()`` and ``get()``.

 with key ``k`` in dictionary ``d``.
-The key must be “hashable,” that is, it should not be mutable.
-Python won’t accept lists as keys.
+The key must be "hashable," that is, it should not be mutable.
+Python won't accept lists as keys.

 and its associated value from dictionary ``d``.
-It is an error if the key doesn’t exist.
+It is an error if the key doesn't exist.

 Removes all key-value pairs from dictionary ``d``.